- 2 Corinthians 6

 The problem with today’s Christian Scientists, in a nutshell, is that they are either unwilling or incapable of heeding “To-day’s Lesson” at the top of page 560 in their textbook.

 2 Corinthians 6

 2 Corinthians 6 expresses my feelings about the Christian Scientists of today better than anything else possibly ever could.
 Allow me to quote it here in its entirety.
 These are a filthy people who claim to wear robs of white.
-I cannot of an honest consciousness support them in anything they do except to say in their mists are many a misguided soul who, failing to realize these are the end times, are passionately trying to awaken them from a deep sleep and “the leaven of the Pharisees and of the Sadducees.”
-These few men and women, including the leading family at the First Church of Christ, Scientist in Austin Texas, are my comrades in arms, but I have a higher calling.
+I cannot of an honest consciousness support them in anything they do except to say in their mists are a handful of misguided souls who, failing to realize these are the end times, are passionately trying to awaken their co-religionists from a deep sleep and “the leaven of the Pharisees and of the Sadducees.”
+These few men and women, including the leading family at the First Church of Christ, Scientist in Austin, Texas, are my comrades in arms, but I have a higher calling.
 To them I would whisper in their ear, “all things work together for good to them that love God,” and assure them that what happened the last time I attended church there was meant to be as surely as the morning follows the night.

 We then, as workers together with him, beseech you also that ye receive not the grace of God in vain.

 (For he saith, I have heard thee in a time accepted, and in the day of salvation have I succoured thee: behold, now is the accepted time; behold, now is the day of salvation.)

 Giving no offence in any thing, that the ministry be not blamed:

 but in all things approving ourselves as the ministers of God, in much patience, in afflictions, in necessities, in distresses,